 Anna grew annoyed by my indecision to take the bait, letting out a frustrated sigh.

 “Come on man, will you let me in or not?” she pouted.

 She threw her hair back, looking up at me for the first time.

 I felt the overwhelming urge to scream but I was paralyzed in fear, unable to speak or move.
 It was like sleep paralysis, if you’ve ever experienced that, but I was wide awake, standing upright.
 All I could muster was a low whimper between my teeth.

 (Are you ready for our experiment?
 Take a deep breath and start counting.)

 Her eyes.
 They were all white, like a marble statue in a museum.
 No pupils or irises, just a pair of dull white orbs staring back at me with a tiny black pin pricks in the middle.

 The look on my face must’ve given me away because her eyes shifted down, away from me.
 She kicked her foot at a rock on the ground as she giggled.
 Her intent may have been to disarm me with innocence, proving herself an easy target, but it just creeped me out even more.

-“Big strong man like you, afraid of a little girl like me?” she asked.
+“Big strong man afraid of a little girl like me?” she said playfully.
 “Please, I’m so cold, just let me in.
 I won’t hurt you.”

 My fear paralysis gave way.
 My heart pounded in my chest, but I could move again.
 I was in the snare, but as long as I kept her out of my car I wasn’t too far in to escape.